Zyxavy/homelab-journey/docs/3-Structure-and-Docker.md

-# Early Versions of the Structure
+# Early Version of the Structure

 Before writing this guide, I had already established my initial directory layout.
 This structure is subject to change as my server evolves, but it provides a solid starting point.